Tech-Addict01/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -l - Display current directory contents in long form ls -la .. - Displays current directory content, including those starting with a period (.) which are usually hidden ls -lan => displays current directory in long form with user and group IDs numerically displayed and also the hidden files starting with (.)
+ls -l - Display current directory contents in long form ls -la .. - Displays current directory content, including those starting with a period (.) which are usually hidden ls -lan => displays current directory in long form with user and group IDs numerically displayed and also the hidden files starting with (.) mkdir /tmp/my_first_directory => creates the directory my_first-directory in the /tmp/ directory